Houston Semi Truck Accident Attorney

 If you have been injured in an accident with a commercial truck, contact us for a free consultation.
 Learn about your options today.

 Federal and state regulations govern commercial trucking companies and their drivers.
 Federal regulations place restrictions on the maximum amount of hours that a truck driver may drive in a twenty-four-hour period to prevent driving while fatigued.
 In addition, drivers are required to rest for a minimum number of hours before driving again.
 Federal law requires drivers to keep a logbook that records driving and resting time.
 Truck accident attorneys understand these laws and will audit the records to determine if the truck driver complied with the regulations.

 Common causes of 18-wheeler truck accidents include:

-When a truck driver causes an accident, they may lose their license and their ability to earn a living as a commercial driver.
+When truck driver causes an accident, they may lose their license and their ability to earn a living as a commercial driver.
 The law limits the number of accidents and traffic violations a commercial driver may have on their record before suspending his commercial driver’s license.
 Some company policies are even stricter than state law.
-As a result, truck drivers have an incentive to avoid responsibility for causing a collision.
+As a result, truck drivers have the incentive to avoid responsibility for causing a collision.
 Trucking companies and their drivers have lawyers and insurance companies fighting for them.
 Do not face them alone.
-Contact our attorneys at the O’Hara Law Firm if you have been injured by a commercial vehicle such as an 18 wheeler, bus or dump truck.
+Contact our attorneys at the O’Hara Law Firm if you have been injured by a commercial vehicle such as an 18-wheeler, bus, or dump truck.